alexdavid/sigma/README.md

 ## Todo
   - [ ] Look into better display name handling if a contact exists in address book
-  - [ ] Test sigma on newer versions of MacOS (only has been tested on 10.12)
   - [ ] Create [weechat](https://weechat.org/) integration